Skip to content

 Core Principles

-4. Structured Results — Every tool returns {success, message, context, next_steps} (AI-friendly)
+4. Structured results — Every tool returns AI-friendly success/error, message, context, and follow-up hints.

 The Library